< Back

 There have been many adventurous, fanciful or absurd attempts to identify the sitter as someone else – Costanza d’Avalos, Isabella d’Este, one of Giuliano de’ Medici’s mistresses, Pacifica Brandano, a certain ‘Signora Gualanda’, an ideal beauty, Leonardo’s mother, Leonardo's pupil Salaì and even Leonardo himself in female guise(!).
 However, substantial proof that the woman portrayed is indeed Lisa del Giocondo is afforded by an inventory of the possessions of Giacomo Salaì, Leonardo’s assistant for thirty years who inherited his pictures.
 This inventory, drawn up in 1525 after Salaì’s death, includes a painting called ‘La Joconda’ with a valuation of 100 scudi (see Shell and Sironi in the February 1991 Burlington Magazine).
 The picture was presumably sold by Salaì’s heirs to Francis I (who is said to have paid 12,000 francs for it) when the French king was assembling his collection at Fontainebleau.

 In August 1911 the picture was stolen by Vincenzo Perugia, a decorator working in the Louvre, who took it back to Italy.
 It was recovered, after Perugia tried to sell it to a Florentine dealer, and returned to France in 1913.
 In 1956 a young Bolivian threw a stone at the picture, chipping the paint on the left elbow.
 Since then, the picture has been framed behind bulletproof glass.
-Thus protected, it escaped damage in 1963, when a malfunctioning fire sprinkler at the Metropolitan Museum in New York splashed water on it for several hours, in 1974, when a woman protesting for disabled rights in Tokyo sprayed it with red paint, and in 2009, when a ceramic mug was thrown at it in the Louvre by a Russian woman who had been denied French citizenship.
+Thus protected, it escaped damage in 1963, when a malfunctioning fire sprinkler at the Metropolitan Museum in New York splashed water on it for several hours, in 1974, when a woman protesting for disabled rights in Tokyo sprayed it with red paint, in 2009, when a ceramic mug was thrown at it in the Louvre by a Russian woman who had been denied French citizenship, in 2022, when cake was thrown at it by an environmental activist disguised as an elderly women in a wheelchair, and in January 2024, when two female protesters campaigning for healthy food sprayed it with pumpkin soup.
 For a picture of its age, it appears to be in good condition, but layers of dirt and varnish have obscured the original colours and given it a greenish-brown tone.
 The surface is somewhat worn, and the sitter has no visible eyebrows or eyelashes.
 Technical analysis (using X-ray fluorescence) has shown that Leonardo applied up to thirty paint layers, each thinner than a human hair.

 There are at least a dozen old copies of the Mona Lisa; one at the Prado is probably the earliest and has been recently attributed to Leonardo's studio.
 Leonardo or a pupil also created a nude version of the Mona Lisa, known as the Mona Vanna.
 A finished full-size drawing at Chantilly of a fully naked woman has a somewhat different face, but the same pose as the Mona Lisa.
 It may have been the prototype for numerous painted versions.
 The best known, the Donna Nuda at St Petersburg, was attributed to Leonardo until the nineteenth century and is now given to his workshop (or Salaì).